 We have guaranteed our Aeropuerto de Cancún obligations under these loans.
 While the BBVA and Banco Santander loans are outstanding, we and our subsidiaries are not permitted to create any liens upon any of our property, make any fundamental change to our corporate structure or sell any of our assets that exceed more than 10.0% of our consolidated total assets as of the most recent fiscal quarter prior to the sale.
 These loans require that we and our subsidiaries maintain a consolidated leverage ratio equal to or less than 3.50:1.00 and a consolidated interest coverage ratio equal to or greater than 3.00:1.00 as of the last day of each fiscal quarter.
 If we fail to comply with these covenants, the loans restrict our ability to pay dividends to our shareholders.
-As of December 31, 2021 and 2022, the consolidated leverage ratio calculated under BBVA agreement was 3.00:1.00 and 1.20:1.00, respectively.
+As of December 31, 2022 and 2023, the consolidated leverage ratio calculated under the BBVA and Santander agreements was 0.12:1.00 and 0.70:1.00, respectively.

 On June 29, 2020, the Company contracted a credit line with BBVA for Ps.1,500 million.
 The credit line had a term of eighteen months, maturing December 29, 2021, and an interest rate calculated on the basis of the TIIE plus 1.50%, and could be used for general corporate purposes, and expenses and commissions related to the credit.
-As of December 31, 2022, the Company has not used the credit line and the line was terminated.
+As of December 31, 2023, the Company has not used the credit line and the line was terminated.